AdrienFelipe/localingo/README.md

 This is a **Duolingo**-like app to learn Polish declensions, with more than 500 words and their corresponding 5400 declensions.
 It is intended to run locally from **Docker**, hence its name **LocaLingo** :rocket:.

-**It learns** what words, cases or declinations you struggle with, to review them more frequently than the others.
+**It learns** what words, cases or declinations you struggle with, to review them more frequently.

 Some screenshots:
 <p>